Wright brothers: Establishing legitimacy

 In 1904 the Wrights built the Wright Flyer II.
-They decided to avoid the expense of travel and bringing supplies to the Outer Banks and set up an airfield at Huffman Prairie, a cow pasture eight miles 8 mi northeast of Dayton.
+They decided to avoid the expense of travel and bringing supplies to the Outer Banks and set up an airfield at Huffman Prairie, a cow pasture 8 mi northeast of Dayton.
 The Wrights referred to the airfield as Simms Station in their flying school brochure.
 They received permission to use the field rent-free from owner and bank president Torrance Huffman.

 They invited reporters to their first flight attempt of the year on May 23, on the condition that no photographs be taken.
 Engine troubles and slack winds prevented any flying, and they could manage only a very short hop a few days later with fewer reporters present.
 Library of Congress historian Fred Howard noted some speculation that the brothers had intentionally failed to fly in order to cause reporters to lose interest in their experiments.
 Whether that is true is not known, but after their poor showing local newspapers virtually ignored them for the next year and a half.

 The Wrights were glad to be free from the distraction of reporters.
 The absence of newsmen also reduced the chance of competitors learning their methods.
 After the Kitty Hawk powered flights, the Wrights made a decision to begin withdrawing from the bicycle business so they could concentrate on creating and marketing a practical airplane.
 This was financially risky, since they were neither wealthy nor government-funded (unlike other experimenters such as Ader, Maxim, Langley, and Santos-Dumont).
 The Wright brothers did not have the luxury of being able to give away their invention: It had to be their livelihood.
 Thus, their secrecy intensified, encouraged by advice from their patent attorney, Henry Toulmin, not to reveal details of their machine.

-Wilbur flying almost four circles of Huffman Prairie, about 2 3/4 miles in 5 minutes 4 seconds; flight 82, November 9, 1904.
+Wilbur flying almost four circles of Huffman Prairie, about 2+3/4 mi in 5 minutes 4 seconds; flight 82, November 9, 1904.

 At Huffman Prairie, lighter winds made takeoffs harder, and they had to use a longer starting rail than the 60 ft rail used at Kitty Hawk.
 The first flights in 1904 revealed problems with longitudinal stability, solved by adding ballast and lengthening the supports for the elevator.
 During the spring and summer they suffered many hard landings, often damaging the aircraft and causing minor injuries.
 On August 13, making an unassisted takeoff, Wilbur finally exceeded their best Kitty Hawk effort with a flight of 1300 ft.

 They then decided to use a weight-powered catapult to make takeoffs easier and tried it for the first time on September 7.